-Swire Pacific has included a summary of its performance in material environmental and social areas in the Sustainable Development Review section of its 2020 Annual Report.
-To enhance credibility, the group seeks third-party assurance for five key data points including: total energy consumption, total greenhouse gas (GHG) emissions by weight, total water withdrawal, lost time injury rate (LTIR) and total employee fatalities.
-An assurance statement has been provided by Deloitte (www.swirepacific.com/en/sd/sd/limited assurance opinion2021.pdf).
+Swire Pacific has included a summary of its performance in material environmental and social areas in the Sustainable Development Review section of its 2021 Annual Report.
+To enhance credibility, the group seeks third-party assurance for seven key data points including: total energy consumption, total greenhouse gas (GHG) emissions from direct operations (CO2e) (Scope 1 and 2), material GHG emissions from Swire Pacific's value chain (Scope 3), total water withdrawal, lost time injury rate (LTIR), total employee fatalities and contractor fatalities.
+An assurance statement has been provided by Deloitte (www.swirepacific.com/en/sd/sd/limited assurance opinion2022.pdf).

-Swire Pacific also publishes a standalone sustainability report, which is prepared with reference to the Global Reporting Initiative (GRI) Standards and complies with Appendix 27 of the main board listing rules of the Hong Kong Stock Exchange.
-The Swire Pacific Sustainable Development Report 2020 will be launched in June 2021 on a dedicated report website and as a PDF.
+Swire Pacific also publishes a standalone sustainable development report, which is prepared with reference to the Global Reporting Initiative (GRI) Standards and complies with Appendix 27 of the main board listing rules of the Hong Kong Stock Exchange.
+The Swire Pacific Sustainable Development Report 2021 will be published in May 2022 on a dedicated report website and as a PDF.